Uriah372-DS/DAandV-HW1-Pinecone-VectorDB/README.md

 You can also read them from a file or whichever other way you prefer, just make sure the keys are set at the top of the script.

-### Contact

-If you have any questions or issues, please feel free to solve them on your own.

 ---

 Enjoy exploring the RAG pipeline with Pinecon!